boltops-tools/sonic/README.md

 10. Run docker exec -ti [container_id] bash
 11. Finally, debug the actual problem

 By the time I get into the container, I need to remind my brain on what the original issue was.
-This tool automates that process so you do not waste your precious finger energy clicking on links and use it to focus on better things like fixing the actual issue.
+This tool automates that process so you do not waste your precious mental energy clicking on links and use it to focus on better things like fixing the **actual** issue.

 ## Install

-Locally on your machine.
+### Install Via RubyGems

 ```
 gem install sonic-ssh
 ```

 Set up your AWS credentials at `~/.aws/credentials` and `~/.aws/config`.
 This is the [AWS standard way of setting up credentials](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/).

 Note that the gem is named `sonic-ssh` but the command is `sonic`.